Thoma V

-Mar Thoma V was the 5th Malankara Metropolitan from 1728 to 8 May 1765.
-He was born as Ousep (Yossef in Hebrew, Ousep-Malayalam, Joseph in English) to the Pakalomattom family, one of the oldest families in Kerala.
+Mar Thoma V was the 5th Malankara Metropolitan who served puthenkoor from 1728 to 8 May 1765.
+He was born as Ousep (Yossef in Hebrew, Ousep-Malayalam, Joseph in English) to the Pallippuram branch of the Pakalomattom family, situated in Andoor, Marangattupilly, where his father served as administration chief of Vadakkumkur Kings.
+He was ordained in 1728 and served as Malankara Metropolitan for 37 years until his death on May 8, 1765.
+His final resting place is Niranam St. Mary’s Church.
 His tenure faced numerous challenges and conflicts with bishops sent from the Syriac Orthodox Patriarchate in Antioch, resulting in some of these Syriac bishops being banished from the country and forced to return.

 Introduction

 On the South Western coast of India lies a small state known as Kerala It was here in the first century, Thomas the Apostle arrived to preach the gospel to the Jewish community.
 Some of the Jews and locals became followers of Jesus of Nazareth.
 They were known as Malabar Nasrani people and their church as Malankara Church.
 They followed a unique Hebrew-Syriac Christian tradition which included several Jewish elements and Indian customs.

 The Malayalam versions of the Canons of the Synod of Diamper use these titles throughout the report except in three places where they use the Latin word archidiaconus.

 After the great swearing in 1653 it became necessary to appoint a bishop and Thoma 1 was consecrated.
 Thus began the period of Malankara Metropolitans with the title Marthoma.